afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 s1 inc1 0.8327
 ...
 ```
 With 47 subjects, 2 conditions, 2 sessions, 240 trial per condition per session, we have total 45120 rows in the data table.
-We purposely flatten the two factor so that we have a factor with four levels
+We purposely flatten the two factor so that we have a factor with four levels:

 ```{r}
 levels(dat$com)
 ```
-This will allow use to more intuitively/directly parameterize the correlations among all the four combinations.
+These four levels of "con1", "con2", "inc1", and "inc2" correspond to congruent during session 1, congruent during session 2, incongruent during session 1, and incongruent during session 2.
+This coding will allow us to more intuitively/directly parameterize the correlations among all the four combinations.
+Our goal is to assess the test-retest reliability about the contrast between incongruent and congruent.
+Keep in mind that the conventional ICC only gave a lackluster reliability estimate of approximately 0.5 (Hedge et al., 2018; Haines et al., 2020; Chen et al., 2021).

 OK, now we're ready for the next adventure.

 ### Estimating test-retest reliability using `brms` ###

-Now we implement our hierarchical model with the newly obtained data `stroop.txt`.
+Let's implement our hierarchical model with the newly obtained data `stroop.txt`.
 Run the following `R` code:

 ```{r}
 dat <- read.table('stroop.txt', header=T)